Recorded using the Livestock moved onto/off my property function. This covers all cattle movements as all cattle must be tagged with RFID tags.

 If the property where animals are being moved to for agistment has a different PIC then the movement must be registered as a transfer on the NLIS database.
 The producer receiving the animals should transfer them onto their PIC .
 The owner of the animals should check this has been completed and should move the stock back onto their own PIC when or if they return.

 If you have livestock on agistment, in some states you can request to link the agistment PIC to your existing NLIS account.
 A third-party authorisation form will need to be completed and returned to ISC to achieve this.
-To access this form, call the ISC Customer Service Centre on 1800 683 111 or email firstname.lastname@example.org.
+To download this form please click here or if you require further assistance call the ISC Customer Service Centre on 1800 683 111 or email email@example.com.

 However, in WA, if you put livestock on agistment you will need to apply for another PIC for that property.
 It's important to check the requirements for your state.

 To meet LPA requirements, the owner of the animals will need to provide an Animal Health Declaration and NVD to the landowner at the agistment property.
 Landowners need to keep the NVD for a minimum of three years, for the duration of livestock on the property or according to the state’s requirements – whichever is longer.